-No matter how successful or strongly performing a company may be, it will be unable to continue growing within society if it does not practice good compliance.
-As a global pharmaceutical company, the Daiichi Sankyo Group therefore practices management founded on compliance.
+No matter how successful or strongly performing a company may be, it will be unable to continue corporate activities within society if it does not practice good compliance.
+Therefore, as a global pharmaceutical company, the Daiichi Sankyo Group practices management founded on compliance.

 - Dissemination of the ICP